bcgov/MyGovBC-MSP-Service/README.md

 MUTUAL_TLS_PEM_CERT | The client certificate for the above KEY in a base64 encoded PEM format SECURE_MODE | Insecure mode allows untrusted targets.
 Always `true` unless you are debugging USE_MUTUAL_TLS | Turns on and off Mutual TLS to target.
-Always `true` unless you are debugging LOGSTASH_PORT | Optional, the port of LOGSTASH for winston logging.
+Always `true` unless you are debugging AUTH_TOKEN_KEY | Authentication Key used in all SSL USE_AUTH_TOKEN | Use Auth Token in all SSL
+LOGGER_HOST | Host name for the Splunk Forwarder LOGGER_PORT | Port for the Splunk Forwarder SPLUNK_AUTH_TOKEN | Authorization token required to use the splunk server

-## Crypo Tips
+## Crypto Tips
 _Requires OpenSSL CLI installed on workstation_

 If you want to extract private key from a pfx file and write it to PEM file